 If you’re a vegan you know jackfruit is a frequent meat substitute in many vegan recipes.
 When this nutritious fruit is cooked it mimics the texture of pulled pork and its mild taste can easily be seasoned to a variety of flavors.
 Just recently several national chain food stores have started carrying the fruit in the produce section.
 It’s sold whole or in pieces.
 You may prefer buying a cut up jackfruit section since whole jackfruit can weigh as much as 80 pounds.
 Whole Foods and many Asian markets stock fresh and canned jackfruit.
 If you choose to use the canned variety, make sure it’s packed in brine or water, not sweet syrup.
-Jackfruit may look intimidating but its well worth the effort to learn how to prepare and cook with it.
+Jackfruit may look intimidating but its well worth the effort to learn how to prepare and cook.

 - approximately 3 lbs of unpeeled jackfruit or 2 drained (20 oz.) cans